Best-Rated Heat Pumps

 Editor’s Notes

 Gree might not be a household brand name, but it’s been distributed in NZ for over 20 years and has 128 dealers and nine distribution centres nationwide.
-It has a range of just three wall-mounted inverter heat pumps:
+It has a range of four wall-mounted inverter heat pumps:

-All Gree heat pumps come with a six-year, parts and labour warranty.
+Gree heat pumps come with six-year parts and labour warranties.

 Hitachi